Dustyroom/flat-kit-doc/index.md

 #pragma skip_variants POINT_COOKIE DIRECTIONAL_COOKIE
 ```

-#### Q. What is the Shader Compilation Target Level of Flat Kit shaders?
-> **A.** The object shaders target 3.5 (or es 3.0 and WebGL 2.0).

-#### Q. It takes very long to import Flat Kit into Unity in Built-in RP.
-> **A.** FlatKit Built-in RP uses shader variants to achieve high flexibility and best performance.
-However it can take time to import the asset and build the game binary.
-In URP importing takes seconds, so we encourage you to use the URP version of Flat Kit.
-If you have to use Built-In RP, though, to speed things up, uncheck unneeded elements when importing the asset.

-#### Q. Is it possible to apply all these awesome effects just onto the camera while using my own shaders?
-> **A.** Cel shading is shader-driven, not camera, which means that Stylized Surface shaders have to be used for this.
-Outline and Fog image effects are used as camera components (Built-In RP) or as Render Features per scene (URP).

-#### Q. Does Flat Kit work with Post-processing stack v.2?
-> **A.** Yes, it does.
-The fog and outline image effects can be added on the same camera as the Post-processing component (Built-in Rendering Pipeline).
-Post-processing in URP is known as ‘Renderer Features’, so you don't have to install Post-Processing v.2.
-See FlatKit in URP if you are willing to know more.

 # 1. Quick Overview

-Thank you for purchasing Flat Kit.
-We hope it will bring you some serious streams of inspiration and suit your wide variety of design needs.

-We’ve spent hundreds of hours to research, design and implement the right set of assets needed to achieve a slick minimalist look.
-We hope it works for your project out of the box.
-If you have questions after reading this guide, let us know at info@dustyroom.com.
+Flat Kit has everything you need to achieve a slick minimalist look in your project.
+We’ve spent hundreds of hours to research, design and implement the right set of assets needed to allow lots of customisation without sacrificing performance.
+We hope it works for your project out of the box, but if you have questions after reading this guide, let us know at `info@dustyroom.com`.

 To name Flat Kit a set of flat shaders, cel shaders or toon ones, would be a serious underestimation.
 Yes, these all can be easily done.
 As well as countless other (maybe unseen before) styles.
 It can be sharp flat, it can have one, two, nine steps of hard shadow, or soft-shaded, or gradient-shaded — with pale or acid colors, it can have three gradient effects (when you start thinking out of the box, the parameter like ‘Specular’, usual for, well, a specularity or glare, here can act as your fourth shadow, or a gradient etc).